rberenguel/nt/README.md

 * Starts with `# Replacements`.
 * Properties define data sources (e.g., `- config/replacements.md`).
 Keys are passed to `replacementsFromMarkdown`.
 Assumes only one replacement block is used.

+#### Audio stuff

+* 40Hz binaural beats, brown noise and single-audio-file looping are available as links and command palette commands (see the example in `links_sample.md`)

 ## Setup / Installation